aurmich/module_xot_fila3/docs/enum-standards.md

-# Enum Standards in
+# Enum Standards in SaluteOra

-This document defines the standards and best practices for working with Enums in the  project.
+This document defines the standards and best practices for working with Enums in the SaluteOra project.

 ## Naming Conventions